mendersoftware/mender-docs/01.Getting-started/02.Create-a-test-environment/docs.md

 which is handy because it means that you can test the client without having to configure any hardware.

-!
-The docker compose environment currently uses internal networking, so physical devices can not currently be connected directly to this environment.
-We will enable this shortly, however please test with the virtual device in the meanwhile.

 ## Prerequisites